ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-with-safety-rails/index.md

 ## Conclusion {#conclusion}

-This is not a perfect solution, there is no perfect solution to the "user made a mistake" problem.
-However, using this kind of check can at least prevent some mistakes.
+This is not a perfect solution - there is no perfect solution for the "user made a mistake" problem.
+However, using these kind of checks can at least prevent some mistakes.
 The ability to freeze accounts, while dangerous, can be used to limit the damage of certain hacks by denying the hacker the stolen funds.